 As we have a modest mortgage and home, our payments were modest and affordable.
 We are both on the old age pension and have no other means of support.
 In May 2019 we received a letter from the bank informing us that our monthly payment was going to be in excess of €6,000 per month.
 While we have equity in the property, if we sold to repay the debt, there would not be enough left over to allow us remain in Dublin.

 Quartech reviewed our case and showed how our mortgage may have been mis-sold at origination.
-They then filed a complaint with the bank on our behalf and this was rejected by the bank.
-Quartech has now filed our complaint with the Financial Services and Pensions Ombudsman seeking a long term solution and compensation.
+Quartech also filed a complaint with the Financial Services and Pensions Ombudsman seeking a long term solution and compensation.